nickbash11/raat/README.md

 ## Use

-**Of course, before using you have to have working BATMAN network and installed and running ALFRED daemon.**
+**Of course, before using you have to have the working BATMAN network, installed and running ALFRED daemon.**

 In simple case you can only tell to the RAAT the BATMAN interface